 In this post, we’ll get to explore our real reasons for why we post things on social media and the psychological effects ‘likes’ have in some people who become addicted to them.

 We are so addicted to social media that we are glued to our devices.
 We are constantly online and we value online interactions more than real life conversations.
-No wonder we crave so much attention and validation online.
-There is no wonder that we are lonely because we unknowingly isolate ourselves, believing we are still connected because we’re still connected to Wi-fi.
-When was the last time you actually did something with your friends instead of just chatting online?
+No wonder some people crave so much attention and validation online.
+There is no wonder why a lot of people are lonely because they unknowingly isolate themselves, believing they are still connected because their devices are still connected to Wi-fi.
+When was the last time you actually did something with your friends in real life instead of just chatting online?
 So many relationships have been affected because of our reliance on keeping in touch via social media.

-I used to post a lot on Facebook and I would say that I was quite the sharer.
+When I was in my teens, I used to post a lot on Facebook and I would say that I was quite the sharer.
 I would say I posted at least once or twice a day, maybe even more.
-I would post selfies, pictures of pretty things or food, share third party funny posts…you know, the usual stuff.
+I would post selfies, pictures of pretty things or food, share third party funny posts of cats and dogs.
 I often posted really nice quotes by philosophers and authors and I would say that those are really valuable posts people can take something away and learn from.
 I often enjoyed reading posts like that too and so I loved sharing those with my friends.
-I also loved watching and sharing funny videos of things like ‘Guilty dogs’ and ‘Babies trying lemons for the first time’.
-Whenever I had social media detox days, I often miss the funny videos the most.
-One thing I never really got into was ‘checking in’.
-Sharing my whereabouts felt a bit too much for me and those, ‘Pass this on for luck and type ‘Amen’… no, I don’t really believe in those.
+Whenever I have social media detox days, I often miss the funny videos the most.
+One thing I never really got into was ‘checking in‘.
+Sharing my whereabouts felt a bit too much for me.

 Why do we even post things on social media?
 My honest and personal answer to this is this…because I liked to ‘humble brag’